xiix0/scam/README.md

-You will forget that you ever knew me.
+You will gain money by a speculation or lottery.